Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> The Top Five Candidate Fire Stations </h3> <br>

-<p> With the candidate fire stations selected, a service area analysis can be conducted for each station.
-Figure 10 below shows how each of the new candidate stations augment the fire response time, as well as Warren County's population density.
-Each candidate station covers a densely populated area, so it is difficult to tell which one is best from visual analysis alone.
-Areal proportion analysis is needed to construct a table of population values to compare the response quality for each map in Figure 10. </p> <br>
+<p> WWith the candidate fire stations selected, a service area analysis can be conducted for each station.
+Figure 10 below illustrates how each of the new candidate stations augments the fire response time, as well as Warren County's population density.
+Each candidate station covers a densely populated area, making it difficult to determine which one is best based on visual analysis alone.
+An areal proportion analysis is needed to construct a table of population values for comparing the response quality for each map in Figure 10. </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/LoAuPiu.jpeg" alt="Fire Service Response Times for each Candidate Station" style="width:100%;max-width:625px">
 <figcaption> Figure 10.
 Fire Service Response Times for each Candidate Station </figcaption>
 </figure> <br>

 <p> The population covered for each map in Figure 10 is presented in Table 8 below.
 The candidate fire stations are ranked based on which station serves as the best improvement to the current fire response under eight minutes.
-Each of the candidate stations provides a solid boost to the current fire performance, but Alvaton Fire Station 1 takes first place.
-Alvaton represents a densely populated area that does not currently have good fire service, particularly since it is further from Bowling Green than the other candidate sites.
+Each of the candidate stations provides a solid boost to the current fire performance, but Alvaton Fire Station 1 is ranked in first place.
+Alvaton represents a densely populated area that does not currently receive good fire service, particularly since it is located further from Bowling Green than the other candidate sites.
 An improved fire station in Alvaton would bring the highest number of people into good coverage. </p> <br>

 <table class="tablecenter"><caption> Table 8.
 Population covered by Fire Response under each potential Candidate Station </caption>
 <thead>